veins/veins_python/README.md

 In the command line window, change to the `veins_python` directory.

-Configure the build system by running
+Configure the build system by running (assuming you built Veins in `../veins`)
 ```
-./configure
+./configure --with-veins=../veins
 ```

-- If you receive errors about `Python.h` not being found, make sure that you have installed Python along with its headers (e.g., on Debian Linux you might need to install `libpython3.7-dev` or similar)
+- If you receive errors about `Python.h` not being found, make sure that you have installed Python along with its headers (e.g., on Debian Linux you might need to install `libpython3.11-dev` or similar)
 - The configure script adopts settings from the Python interpreter it is running under.
-If you want to use a different Python interpreter, execute the script as, e.g., `python3.8 ./configure`.
+If you want to use a different Python interpreter, execute the script as, e.g., `python3.11 ./configure`.

 Build `veins_python` by running
 ```